 We camped at the Platte River Campground, which is operated by the National Park Service.
 It’s a lovely wooded campground.
 Sites are spaced far enough from each other to afford a good amount of privacy.
 There are also walk-in sites available… be aware that you are not allowed to roll any items into these sites… all coolers and equipment must be carried in and carried out.
 On the plus side, this campground has hot showers and RV hookups and is in a great location if you want to tube or kayak the Pine River.
 Reservations open six months prior to your visit’s start date.

 D.H.
 Day Campground is close to Lake Michigan and Glen Haven and offers rustic camping.
 During the summer season, there are nightly ranger-led evening programs at this campground.
-Campsites are available on a first-come-first-served basis only – No Reservations Allowed, so it is best to arrive early in the day to win a campsite.
-Fee required.
+Campsites reservations are required from May 1 – October 15.

 Hotels and B&B’s are also in limited supply in the National Park area, although there are a few to be had.
 One of the most popular is the Homestead Resort, just minutes away from Glen Arbor and right outside the park borders.
 The resort has a pool, restaurant, and provides kid’s activities in season.